MolimoWang/EventManagementSystem/01-requirements/UseCase/Organizer/create_venue.md

-# Create Venue Use Case
+# Use Case: Create Venue

 ## Description
 This use case allows an organizer to add a new venue to the event management system.
 Organizers can provide details like the name, address, and capacity of the venue.